Dgab8898/Project-Stock-Analysis/README.md

 **Implement the text classifier**

+**Training**
+We build the generator to loop through our data, and pass our sequence as batches.

 **Training and validation**

-We split our data set into traing and vaildation.\
+In this section We will split our data set into traing and vaildation.\
-Then train our neural network
+Then train our neural network.

 **Prediction**
+We trained the model, and we can make a predictions, we used this model to track the sentiments of various stocks by predicitng the comming twits

+**Testing**
+We used the prediction, and we apply it to stream of twits, to obtain the stock universe score stream.

 **issues**